junxit/us-congress-bills-113/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Fighting Hunger Incentive Act of 2014”.
+This Act may be cited as the “America Gives More Act of 2014”.

 ## § 2.
 Extension and expansion of charitable deduction for contributions of food inventory